LinkGeoML/LGM-PolygonClassification/README.rst

 consideration the individual characteristics of each polygon as well as including information about the geospatial relationship between each matched pair.
 Further, it encapsulates grid-search and cross-validation functionality, based on the `scikit-learn <https://scikit-learn.org/>`_ toolkit, assessing as series of classification models and parameterizations, in order to find the most fitting model for the data at hand.
+Indicatively, we succeed a 98.44% accuracy with the Gradient Boosting Trees classifier (see `References`_).

 The source code was tested using Python 3 (>=3.6) and Scikit-Learn 0.22.1 on a Linux server.